Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: The Upper Bounds: Overview

 \RA in a string $T$ produced by an (RL)SLG $\G$ corresponds to descending the parse tree $\Parse_\G$: we maintain a node $(A,a)$ with $i\in [a\dd a+\weight{A})$ and repeatedly move to the child $(B,b)$ whose interval $[b\dd b+\weight{B})$ contains $i$, until a terminal is reached (\cref{alg:random}).
 This transition step is implemented by a $\child_A$ query.
 For $\rhs_\G(A)=B_0\cdots B_{k-1}$, $\child_A$ reduces to a rank query in $X_A=\{\weight{B_0\cdots B_{j-1}} : j\in [1\dd k]\}$ on input $i-a$ (\cref{lemma:nicechild}).
 Thus, the overall query time is governed by (i)~the per-node cost of $\child_A$ and (ii)~the depth of $\Parse_\G$; the goal is to optimize both.

 \paragraph{Contracting Grammars.} The first step is to obtain a grammar in which every variable shrinks in a controlled way along parse-tree edges.
 Ganardi~\cite{G21} introduced \emph{contracting} SLGs, requiring that every child $B$ of a variable $A$ satisfies $\weight{B}\le \weight{A}/2$.
 He proved that every SLG $\G$ can be homomorphically embedded into a contracting SLG of size $\Oh(|\G|)$ and production lengths bounded by some constant $d$.
-Although \cite{G21} internally uses weighted SLGs, the final result is derived for the unweighted case only, a limitation that we remove in \cref{theorem:weighted-contracting-slg}.
-This weighted perspective lets us easily lift the result to RLSLGs in \cref{cor:contracting_rlslg}.\footnote{A parallel independent work~\cite{CLG26} proves the same result, albeit for unweighted RLSLGs only.} We treat these results as black boxes, relying only on the constant bound $d$ on right-hand side size (number of symbols or runs of symbols).
+Although the final result in \cite{G21} is established for the unweighted case, the key ingredients of its proof already use weighted SLGs.
+In \cref{theorem:weighted-contracting-slg}, we extend the statement and the remaining arguments to fully incorporate the weighted perspective.
+This extension makes it easy to lift the result to RLSLGs in \cref{cor:contracting_rlslg}.\footnote{A parallel independent work~\cite{CLG26} proves the same result, albeit for unweighted RLSLGs only.} We treat these results as black boxes, relying only on the constant bound $d$ on right-hand side size (number of symbols or runs of symbols).

 \paragraph{From Contracting to Nice.} The contracting property already implies logarithmic height $h(A)\le \Oh(\log\explen[\G]{A})$ for every symbol $A\in \Symb_\G$, but to obtain the desired trade-off we need faster shrinkage.
 For $\tau>1$, a child $B$ of $A$ is \emph{$\tau$-heavy} if $\weight{B}>\frac1\tau\weight{A}$, and $\tau$-light otherwise (\cref{def:tau-heavy}).
 We also impose a local regularity condition that later yields $\Oh(1)$-time $\child_A$ implementation.